 PCC initiates one of Texas’ first HIV counseling and testing programs and, in 1986, provides leadership in establishing the first HIV Commission.
 PCC hires its first full-time physician medical director.
 Service hours are expanded from 20 to 40 hours per week.
 Computers are installed for electronic data collection, appointments, and billing.

 PCC provides thousands visits annually.
-PCC moves to its current location at 2909 North IH 35, initiating a $1.5 million capital campaign to purchase and expand the facility.
+PCC moves to its second location at 2909 North IH 35, initiating a $1.5 million capital campaign to purchase and expand the facility.
 St. David’s Health Care System provides funding for three weekly evening clinics to serve the working poor.

 St. David’s increases support to fund five evening clinics per week.
 Care is now provided 12 hours per day, Monday – Friday.
 The clinic also wins its first “Best of” award from the Austin Chronicle for “Best Public Healthcare,” as it will do again in 1996, 1997, 1998, 2006, 2007 and 2008.